 Now you can remove some of the structure and rely on the instructor to personalize it for the student.
 “What do you want to create?”
 “Let’s look at your previous project and see what parts we can reuse.”
 “Remember we learned how to create perfect circles, how would that apply to this project?”

-It feels productive to “add a new tool to the tool belt”.
+For a student, it feels productive to “add a new tool to the tool belt”.
 But it is harder and more valuable to learn how to use the tools you have to achieve the desired result.
 In coding this requires more planning ahead, troubleshooting, and critical thinking skills!

 We scour the Bay Area for talented kids coding mentors.
 Our mentors come from the top colleges where they study engineering and Computer Science.
 The vast majority are from Stanford and UC Berkeley, but also some excellent folks at Santa Clara University and University of San Francisco.